hughjfchen/orizentic/readme.md

 ## Language support

-This library and application are supported for Haskell and for Go.
+This library and application are supported for Haskell, Go, and Rust.
 The token database is compatible across tools.
 See readme's in the language directory for usage information.